 In order to modify the approval processes and related fees to meeting existing and forecasted housing demands and to reduce the costs and timing to get through the approval process by 20%, the City will need to re-evaluate and likely amend the impact fee Ordinance, the Zoning Code and the Comprehensive Land Use Plan.
-Upon completion of the 2020 Census, the Comprehensive Land Use Plan will be revisited and updated.
+The Comprehensive Land Use Plan will be revisited and updated in 2024 with the 2020 Census information.
 This Plan update should be followed by the recodification of the City's Zoning Code to ensure that the Zoning Ordinance and the Comprehensive plans are consistent with each other.